Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Scalable Vector Graphics (SVG)

-It is conceivable that some creators of GPZ files may wish to include icons in SVG format.
+It is conceivable that some creators of GPX / GPZ files may wish to use SVG icons.

-When using SVG icons and wanting to define anchor points / hotspots, simply define a "virtual" size, plus the equivalent hotspot.
+When using SVG icons and requiring anchor points / hotspots, simply specify a "virtual" size, plus the equivalent hotspot.

 ```xml
 <ico:path href="icons/svg">